spacetwitter/spacetwitter.github.io/mc-info/install/loader-install.md

 parent: Server Info
 ---

-# The server has not released yet.
-Do not follow this information currently.

 **To play on the server, you need Minecraft Java Edition and the Fabric Mod Loader to begin with.**